fedora-infra/bodhi/docs/man_pages/bodhi.rst

 Options
 =======

-Most of the commands will accept these three options:
+Most of the commands will accept these options:

 ``--help``